shahak1995/WebTesting-Selenium/README.md

 # WebTesting-Selenium
 ### Description
-This POM helps to automate tests on a webpage through the use of the seenium web driver and the chrome driver.
+This POM helps to automate tests on a webpage through the use of the selenium web driver and the chrome driver.
 Once the url for the webpage has been retrieved, you test the specific fields and enter the value within them to see if it inputs when test run.
 Once all the test is done, through the use of RSpec, the test are run to see if they have passed or not by automating the values into the specific fields.

 ### Languages used
 * Ruby